fresh-eggs/fresh-eggs.github.io/xband_post.md

 I've never been so excited for a shade of green in my life.

 ## Bug Hunting
-As mentioned earlier, I had found a few issues but nothing exploitable.
+As mentioned earlier, I had found a few issues but nothing practically exploitable.
 I wanted to document the areas I explored for anyone looking for a good place to start.

 ### Overwriting Function Pointers in the DB
 The XBAND Modem builds a database of stored config information within SRAM.
 Some entries in this DB contain function pointers or contain the address of a routine to run when a particular state is reached.